Lupalop/Statesman/docs/script.md

 ### Command group section block (conditional jump)
 ```
 group view
-    // Conditional jump, check value of switch #2, if TRUE jump to line 1, if FALSE jump to line 3
+    # Conditional jump, check value of switch #2, if TRUE jump to line 1, if FALSE jump to line 3
-    0|cjmp,2,1,3
+    cjmp,2,1,3
-    // Print message with a key of `nothing2`
+    # Print message with a key of `nothing2`
-    1|print,nothing2
+    print,nothing2
-    // RETURN (meaning stop execution of current block)
+    # RETURN (meaning stop execution of current block)
-    2|ret
+    ret
-    // Set switch #2 to TRUE
+    # Set switch #2 to TRUE
-    3|set,2,true
+    set,2,true
-    // Print message with a key of `nothing`
+    # Print message with a key of `nothing`
-    4|print,nothing
+    print,nothing
 end
 ```

-## Other section tags
+## Preference tags
-These section tags are optional, and follow a key-value pair format.
+Preference tags are optional and follow a key-value pair format.

 ### `maxpoints`
-This tag sets the highest number of points that a player can achieve in-game.
+This preference sets the highest number of points that a player can achieve in-game.
 This must appear **outside** section blocks (`scene` and others).
 If this section tag is not set, this defaults to zero (0).
 ```
 maxpoints 200
 ```

 ### `switches`
-This tag sets the number of switches that is allocated by the game's interpreter.
+This preference sets the number of switches that is allocated by the game's interpreter.
 This must appear **outside** section blocks (`scene` and others).
 If this section tag is not set, this defaults to two thousand (2000).
 ```
 switches 5000
 ```